Depression Health Center

 Even though there is the possibility that a self-inflicted injury may result in life-threatening damage, self-injury is not considered to be suicidal behavior.

-The symptoms of self-injury include:
+The most common types of self-injury include:

 • Frequent cuts and burns that cannot be explained